webksde/ddev-vscode-devcontainer-drupal-template/README.md

 (3a.)
 PLUS
 - Optionally installs development modules: TODO

-#### 4. Extract and push database & configuration changes back to the origin
+#### 4. TODO: Extract and push database & configuration changes back to the origin
 3 a / b PLUS:
 - Log database changes to put into update hook
 - Log configuration changes to export
 - Push to origin

+### Use different configuration or settings by default
+Fork me!
+And help us to split configuration smart for future updates :)

+### Update the environment
+TODO

+### Delete the environment:
+ 1. `ddev delete -y` deletes the container and unlists the project.
+ 2. Delete the project folder